 Stephen had been ribbing Christopher and pointing to the top of the hills in front of us saying we were going up and over them.
 They were a bit shocked when I confirmed we were.
 I took a pair of binoculars out of my bag and let them view Hartside cafe sitting on top of the hill.
 Yes that was the route.
 Some other cyclists went past commenting it was hard enough without viewing the steep climb.

 I had already made the decision that we were going to take the off road route to give sore backsides a bit of a rest.
 With this information, Stephen and Christopher took off for a run at the hill.
-Glen and I follow, and come to the junction just as a yellow shirt was disappearing round the first corner of the off road section.
+Glen and I follow, and come to the junction just as a yellow shirt was disappearing round the first corner of the off road section, we took this to be Christopher heading on up the hill on route.
 We decided to pedal the first part as it wasn't too steep, but was very rough so it had to be taken slowly to avoid damage to wheels and tyres.

-We had made slow progress, along with a few other cyclists who were doing the C2C also.
+We had made slow progress, along with a few other cyclists who were also doing the C2C .
 It was pleasant riding along passing pleasantries with others, when we heard a shout from behind.
 It was Stephen and Christopher; they had taken a wrong turn at the Junction.
-It was a 5-lane end but was well signed.
+It was a 5-lane end but was well signed they had just gone wrong.
 They hadn't even taken the road route but had gone off down a minor Road.
 When they realised after a couple of miles they had to cycle back up an unnecessary hill to the junction again.
-This time taking the right route, we cycled on together for a while, then, as it became steeper we had to push.
+This time taking the right route, we cycled on together for a while, then, as it became steeper we had to get off and push.
 The off road section crossed the road.
 Decision time, we crossed the road and looked at the off road section.
 It looked very rough but we thought it would probably improve.
 Decision made we took the off road route.
 Bad idea the track got worse and worse, The track deteriorated to such a point it was hardly pushable.